 The challenge

-Some preprints go through several revisions and the versions are linked together on Europe PMC.
-Any of the preprint versions could have a peer review of it.
+A complexity of preprint reviews is that some preprints go through several revisions and the versions are linked together on Europe PMC.
+Any of the preprint versions could be reviewed.

-This work built on collaboration with a wider community of preprint review platforms, peer review aggregators and preprint servers, following a workshop hosted by ASAPBio (a group who advocate for preprints) in 2023: Supporting interoperability of preprint peer review metadata.
-I helped ASAPBio to prepare for and facilitate this workshop.
+This work built on our collaboration with a wider community of preprint review platforms, peer review aggregators and preprint servers, following a workshop hosted by ASAPBio (a group who advocate for preprints) in 2023: Supporting interoperability of preprint peer review metadata.
+I worked with ASAPBio to prepare for and facilitate this workshop.
 One of the outputs was a community roadmap for preprint peer review interopability.

 I worked closely with our UX Designer to iterate my intial designs, in particular how peer reviews were displayed for different versions of the preprint.